cogentcore/cogent/README.md

 * double-click on text brings up text bar and text panel

-* text should have its own default color settings that is not set from other graphical elements -- typically text needs to have fill no outline..

-* prevent selecting of items across different layers -- leads to all manner of weirdness.
 * add more layer logic -- if layers, everything should be in a layer?

-* some kind of crashing in group / ungroup -- .log file not recording crashes

-* ungroup on icons/align-middle is not working -- applyxform is not taking into account local xform -- cannot just go direct -- if a local xform exists, just apply it to that and update transform prop.  also, h, v commands in path need to be converted to regular non-optimized cases if there is a rotation in the transform!  argh.

-* autosave not working?

 * import svg -- same as marker